NDAK14004U Web Science (WS)

 The course objective is to offer an advanced introduction into Web Science.
 The goal is to understand and model the Web as a structure and to design and evaluate some of the major technologies operating on the Web (see below).
 Through realistic and sound projects, the course aims to stimulate and prepare students for their MSc thesis work.

 - The World Wide Web as a network and its challenges

 - Opinion and data mining

 - Data analytics and search engine optimisation

-- Identify and explain the basic models and techniques of mining and analysing information on the Web
+- The basic models and techniques of mining information on the Web